 - February - April '96 : leftover tracks for various undefined projects, before Big Syke and Johnny J left Death Row, and notably for an early project of soundtrack/compilation project eventually titled "Lil Homies" that turned into Gridlock'd.

-- After Thug Pound sessions and before Outlawz' Immortalz.
+- After Thug Pound sessions and before Outlawz 1st album what will finally be Immortalz.
 During the recordings of his second Death Row solo album (Me Against The World pt.
 2).

 - Lil' Homies could be seen as an intermediate state of the group between Outlaw Immortalz and Outlawz, but the group didn't record a lot at that time...
 It could be more likely a kind of Death Row All Stars compilation project led by 2Pac circa February-March.
 Then 2Pac started to select songs for the Rap side of Gridlock'd movie soundtrack, and helped to work on Big Syke's solo album.